wymeditor/wymeditor/docs/getting_started/setup.rst

 Source the WYMeditor Javascript
 ===============================

+Include the dependencies
+and ``wymeditor/jquery.wymeditor.min.js`` file
-Include the ``wymeditor/jquery.wymeditor.min.js`` file on your page.
+on your page.
-This file will pull in anything else that's required.

 .. code-block:: html